X

 26% Rostered on Yahoo

 You couldn't ask for a better first three Major League starts from Noah Cameron.
 After allowing just one earned run in 6.2 innings with eight strikeouts on Friday night, Cameron now has a 0.93 ERA and 0.67 WHIP through his first three starts with the Royals.
-This coming after having a solid 3.31 ERA in seven Triple-A starts before his promotion to Kansas City.
+This comes after having a solid 3.31 ERA in seven Triple-A starts before his promotion to Kansas City.

 Cameron has been working with all five of his pitches so far, with all five having a usage rate between 13.6% and 31%.
-He'll use at least four of them to both right-handed and left-handed batters too, with the lone exception of his changeup against lefty hitters.
+He'll use at least four of them to both right-handed and left-handed batters, too, with the lone exception of his changeup against lefty hitters.
 This is an important part of Cameron's profile as he doesn't blow anyone away with his 91.4 mph fastball.
 However, Cameron has always demonstrated above-average command and control in the minors and can miss bats with his secondary offerings.

-That has been the case so far in the Majors as well with Cameron having a 47.8% whiff rate on his slider, 32.1% on his cutter, and 26.9% on his changeup so far.
+That has been the case so far in the Majors as well, with Cameron having a 47.8% whiff rate on his slider, 32.1% on his cutter, and 26.9% on his changeup so far.
 The Royals have been able to maximize another softer-throwing left-hander in Kris Bubic, so they know how to work with an arm like this.

 Landen Roupp (SP - SFG)